mindsdb/mindsdb-docs-old/mindsdb-docs/docs/sql/api/select.md

 ## Model table columns

 The below list contains the column names of the model table.
-Note that `target_varaiable_` will be the name of the target variable column.
+Note that `target_variable_` will be the name of the target variable column.

 * target_variable_original - The original value of the target variable.
 * target_variable_min - Lower bound of the predicted value.